 “Is there anyone sick among you?
 Let them send for the priests of the Church.”

-The Catechism of the Catholic Church #1499 states: “By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.”
+The Catechism of the Catholic Church states, “By the sacred anointing of the sick and the prayer of the priests the whole Church commend those who are ill to the suffering and glorified Lord, that he may raise them up and save them.”

 Anointing of the Sick serves to strengthen those who are being tried by illness or advanced age.
-The sacrament, though long relegated to the moments prior to death, always sought also the recovery of the anointed person, according to God’s will.
-The Sign is the laying on of hands by a priest or bishop, and anointing with blessed oil.
-The oil must come from olive or another plant.
-Normally the oil is blessed by the bishop at the yearly Chrism Mass, but may also be blessed by any priest for a given ceremony.
-Instituted by Christ: found in all the many cures enacted by Christ in the Gospels.
+The sacrament, though long relegated to the moments prior to death, always also sought the recovery of the anointed person, according to God’s will.
+The Sign is the laying on of hands by a priest or bishop, and anointing with blessed oil, which must come from the olive tree or another plant.
+The sign was instituted by Christ and is found in all the many cures enacted by Christ in the Gospels.
 The apostolic recommendation is most clearly found in the Letter of James [James 5: 13-15.]

-Combined Rites: Reconciliation, Anointing and Eucharist: The Sacrament of Anointing of the Sick may be given in various circumstances and in a variety of combinations with other Sacraments.
+- Combined Rites: Reconciliation, Anointing and Eucharist: The Sacrament of Anointing of the Sick may be given in various circumstances and in a variety of combinations with other Sacraments.
 In a home or hospital visit, it may be combined with the Sacrament of Penance or Reconciliation, and reception of the Eucharist.
 By itself, it may be given to a person no longer conscious.
 The Sacrament may also be offered communally as part of a Mass in which healing is central to the prayers of the community.

-Repeatability of the Sacrament: The Sacrament of Anointing of the Sick may be repeated as is necessary.
+- Repeatability of the Sacrament: The Sacrament of Anointing of the Sick may be repeated as necessary.
 This is especially true where an illness becomes more serious or death more imminent, if the individual recovers and then becomes ill again, or in the case of a prolonged or lingering illness.

-Viaticum: the true Last Sacrament of the Christian.
-Anointing of the Sick for those in danger of death is appropriate, but the most important sacrament is always the reception of the Blessed Sacrament.
+- Viaticum: the true Last Sacrament of the Christian.
+Anointing of the Sick for those in danger of death is appropriate, but the most important sacrament always is the reception of the Blessed Sacrament.
 The Eucharist is truly the food for the last journey, and should be offered to the dying whenever possible.
 The Eucharist prepares us for our heavenly homeland … the final journey in our early pilgrimage.

-In emergency, please call the Rectory Office at (813) 885-7861.
+- In an emergency, please call the Rectory Office at (813) 885-7861.